krzemienski/awesome-from-stars/README.md

 * [apple/containerization](https://github.com/apple/containerization): Containerization is a Swift package for running Linux containers on macOS.
 * [bitnami/containers](https://github.com/bitnami/containers): Bitnami container images
 * [aws/containers-roadmap](https://github.com/aws/containers-roadmap): This is the public roadmap for AWS container services (ECS, ECR, Fargate, and EKS).
+* [hannesmnagel/ContainEye](https://github.com/hannesmnagel/ContainEye): App using SSH to fetch relevant server stats and execute tests periodically to notify you, e.g. when CPU load is high or the server is running low on storage
 * [nuxt/content](https://github.com/nuxt/content): The file-based CMS for your Nuxt application, powered by Markdown and Vue components.
 * [aws-solutions/content-localization-on-aws](https://github.com/aws-solutions/content-localization-on-aws): Automatically generate multi-language subtitles using AWS  AI/ML services.
 Machine generated subtitles can be edited to improve accuracy and downstream tracks will automatically be regenerated based on the edits.
 Built on Media Insights Engine (https://github.com/awslabs/aws-media-insights-engine)
 * [ebu/content-manager](https://github.com/ebu/content-manager): The Content Manager is a visual production tool which is able to generate on the fly visualisation for DAB slideshow and RadioVIS. .NET framework based, it is developed in C# and is distributed under LGPL licence.